 The Church of the Visitation of the Blessed Virgin Mary in Warsaw

-Built between 1409 and 1411, the Church of the Visitation of the Blessed Virgin Mary, or Kościół Nawiedzenia Najświętszej Marii Panny, is one of the oldest buildings and one of the few surviving examples of Gothic architecture in Warsaw.
+Erected at the beginning of the 15th century, the Church of the Visitation of the Blessed Virgin Mary (Kościół Nawiedzenia Najświętszej Marii Panny) is one of the oldest buildings and one of the few surviving examples of Gothic architecture in Warsaw.
 Its most striking characteristic is the tower featured in many historic panorama paintings of the city.

 Behind the church is a small park with a set of steps that lead down to the Vistula River.

 The Church of the Blessed Virgin Mary in Torun

 The Church of the Blessed Virgin Mary (Kościół Wniebowzięcia Najświętszej Marii Panny) in Torun was erected by the Franciscans at the end of the 13th century.
 According to the Franciscan rule, the church does not have a tower but three rather small ave-bell towers instead.

 Between 1557 and 1724, it was used by the Protestant community.
 In 1636, a Baroque chapel was built in the church as the mausoleum to Anna Vasa, a Polish and Swedish princess.

 Opening hours: 07:30–19:30 (Monday to Saturday), 07:00–19:30 (Sunday).

 Poland (Polska) is located in Eastern Europe.
 With regards to its area, the country ranks 63rd place in the world and 9th in Europe.